2018 Play Lab & Spring Workshops

-Tickets or reservations are not required
+Tickets or reservations not required

-The Intelligence Man by Eileen O’Leary
+The Intelligence Man

-A staged reading directed by Erik Andrews
+Directed by Erik Andrews

 Dramaturgy by Lenora Inez Brown

-Lucas Moss, a factory worker, is made head of a new federal intelligence agency in the Trump Administration.
+Synopsis: Lucas Moss, a factory worker, is made head of a new federal intelligence agency in the Trump Administration.

-In Appalachia, Apertures by Brandon North
+In Appalachia, Apertures

-A staged reading directed by Robert Lucchesi
+Directed by Robert Lucchesi

 Dramaturgy by Les Hunter

-Title TK by Tom Hayes
+Written by Tom Hayes

 Dramaturgy by David Todd